jonminter/about-me/_posts/2020-01-21-railway-oriented-programming-async.md

 So how could we solve this?
 Is there a way to model this so we can handle both async and sync functions and still use this ROP pattern?

 Let's think about what's happening when we chain these functions together.
 When we're working with synchronous functions every time we call True Myth's `andThen` function we pass it a switch function and it applies that function to the current `Result` object we have at the time.
 When we're working with asynchronous functions we aren't returning an actual `Result` object but a promise that there will be a `Result` object at some point in the future.
-So we need some way to queue up the functions along our railway and only execute them when the previous function is done.
+So we need some way to queue up the functions along our railway and only execute them when the previous function's promise has resolved.

-So we can write up a simple helper class that abstracts that logic for us and provides a nice fluent interface, the methods are named to keep with our railway analogy:
+So we can write up a simple helper class that abstracts that logic for us and provides a nice fluent interface.
+Keeping with our railway analogy we'll call this helper `AsyncRailway`:

 {% highlight typescript %}
 // Let's create a type alias for a Promise of a Result just to save us some typing